sookinoby/generative-models/README.md

 Remember, we don't have to reset the hidden state as we don’t backpropagate the loss (fine tune the weights).

-Then, we reshape the input sequence to a vector the RNN model we create.
+Then, we reshape the input sequence vector to a shape that the RNN model accepts.

 ```python
  sample_input = mx.nd.array(np.array([idx[0:seq_length]]).T
                                 ,ctx=context)